 Skytrain User Tips

-We recommend purchase a Compass Card for ease of use and most importantly to receive discounted rates.
+- Use stored value: We recommend purchasing a Compass Card for ease of use and, most importantly, to receive discounted rates.

-Unless you get an early start and plan on travelling extensively throughout zones 2 and 3, day passes don’t provide the best value.
+- Avoid public transit day passes: Day passes don’t provide the best value unless you get an early start and plan on travelling extensively throughout zones 2 and 3.

-The Skytrain has plenty of room for luggage, bicycles, and skis/snowboards.
-Plus there are elevators in every station.
+- Bring your things: The Skytrain has plenty of room for luggage, bicycles, and skis/snowboards.
+Plus, there are elevators in every station.

-If travelling outside the city centre on the Expo or Millennium Lines, or in Richmond on the Canada Line you will be afforded spectacular views of Vancouver’s skyline, the North Shore Mountains and the Fraser River.
+- Grab a window seat: If travelling outside the city centre on the Expo or Millennium Lines or in Richmond on the Canada Line, you will be afforded spectacular views of Vancouver’s skyline, the North Shore Mountains and the Fraser River.

 The Vancouver bus network is extensive and offers efficient, safe, and reliable service throughout Vancouver and its many suburbs.